dragsubil/word-counter/README.md

 }
 ```

-(Please note that this thing is not quite as usable as you might like.
-There are
+(Please note that this program might not work the way you think a word counter should
-loads of special cases which are probably not covered in this program.
-And some
+work.
+There are special cases which are probably not covered in this program.
-things might not work the way you want it to.

 For example: any word with an apostrophe s (like "Fred's") is counted as the base
 word (i.e. it is considered as "Fred") whereas different forms of the same word
 (like "fly", "flying", "flew") count as different words.

-There are other programs that do this job better and cover more file types so you're
+There might be other programs that do this job better and cover more file types so
-better off using those.)
+try to find which might work best for you.)

 How To Use
 ----------